Mimino666/python-xextract/README.rst

 **Parameters**: `name`_ (required), `css / xpath`_ (required), `quant`_ (default ``'*'``), `attr`_ (default ``'_text'``), `namespaces`_

-Returns the raw string value extracted from the matched element.
+Returns the raw string extracted from the matched element.
 Returned value is always unicode.

 Use ``attr`` parameter to extract the data from an HTML attribute.